 Be nice.
 Or else.

-HCI Grad Student Joined about 1 year ago
+HCI Grad Student Joined over 1 year ago

 He's just pushing his own agency, check his profile.

 This blog just came out of nowhere and I've loved every article so far.
 Thorough analysis, tells you why the design works, and proposes how to push it further.